ptidejteam/tools4cities-citydata/Middleware/README.md

 - Maven version 3.7.x
 - Postman (optional)

+To collaborate with CITYdata, you can use the Java IDE of your choice.
+The CITYdata development team members use either Eclipse 2024-06 (4.32.0) or IntelliJ IDEA 2024.3.4.1.

 ## JWT Authentication Added to CityData

 - To ensure security of CityData, authentication is implemented and now the application is secured.